Virtual Global Learning Fellows

 School of Liberal Arts

 Mary Ann Cohen is a Senior Lecturer in the English Department and has taught writing for over thirty years.
-Cohen teaches beginning composition courses for both native and non-native speakers of English.
+Cohen teaches beginning composition courses for both native and non-native speakers of English, Professional Writing, and Business & Administrative Writing.
 She is interested in building on her past experiences with international students by using her Business & Administrative Writing course for her virtual exchange.
 In this collaboration with Uzhhorod National University in Ukraine, students from both countries will develop a portfolio by developing questions and interviewing their student partners to learn about each other’s cultures, interests, and values.
 The portfolio may include questionnaires, brochures, letters, memos, or presentations.
-Mary Ann Cohen received a B.A. in Journalism and English from Indiana University and a TESOL certificate from IUI.
+Mary Ann Cohen received a B.A. in Journalism and English from Indiana University, an MA in English from IU Indianapolis, and a TESOL certificate from IU Indianapolis.

 Mary Ann Cohen's Headshot